Skip to content

 }

-The apply method receives a form instance and returns it after registering your modification callbacks.
-Hyvä Checkout calls this method during form initialization, giving your modifier the opportunity to hook into form lifecycle events.
+The apply method receives an EntityFormInterface instance and returns it after registering your modification callbacks.
+Hyva Checkout calls apply during form initialization, giving your modifier the opportunity to hook into form lifecycle events before the form renders.

 1. Identifier string - A unique identifier for your callback, used to reference or remove the listener later